wkgcass/vproxy/doc/discovery-protocol.md

 Khala messages use the same http server of discovery, but uri not same.

 * A `type=khala.hash` message should carry hash of all cached khala nodes.
 * A `type=khala.sync` message should carry all cached khala nodes.
 If the message contains no node data, the message will not have any effect on the local cache.
-Othersie, the differed nodes (missing and redundant) will be extracted and requests of `type=khala.local` will be made to those discovery nodes and sync data.
+Otherwise, the differed nodes (missing and redundant) will be extracted, and requests of `type=khala.local` will be made to those discovery nodes to sync data.
 * A `type=khala.add` message should carry only local discovery node and the added khala node.
 * A `type=khala.remove` message should carry only local discovery node and the removed khala node.
 * A `type=khala.local` message should carry local discovery node and all "local" khala nodes.